- § 4110

 (e) Collection of taxes other than those upon real estate. — The Department of Finance shall perform all responsibilities heretofore assigned to any office, department, or board of Kent County in the assessment and collection and enforcement of capitation taxes and any other taxes heretofore levied in Kent County.77 Del.
 Laws, c.
 247, § 3; 78 Del.
 Laws, c.
 142, § 3;

 (a) Levy Court, by ordinance, shall establish a Board of Assessment Review.
 The Board of Assessment Review shall consist of 7 members.
 The Levy Court shall appoint one member from each of the Levy Court Districts.
 The term and residency requirements of each member shall be determined by Levy Court.
-Levy Court shall provide compensation in the amount not to exceed $100 per meeting for members and $125 per meeting for the chairperson.
+Levy Court shall provide compensation for members and for the chairperson in amounts established by Levy Court in the county annual operating budget ordinance.
 Furthermore, Levy Court shall provide for the filling of vacancies on the Board of Assessment Review.